-- Your former employer (school) sends the form to the pension system in that state.
+- Your former employer (school) sends the form to the retirement system in that state.

 - You send a copy of your latest teaching contract to INPRS.

-- The other state’s pension system verifies your service.
+- The other state’s retirement system verifies your service.

 - INPRS sends you an estimate of the cost to buy the additional creditable service in TRF.